Government Securities Act (GSA) Regulations

 - Final Rule Amendment

 On December 10, 2014, Treasury published a final rule amending its large position reporting rules to improve the information reported so that Treasury can better understand supply and demand dynamics in certain Treasury securities (79 FR 73408).
-The rules will become effective on March 10, 2015.
+The rule became effective on March 10, 2015.

 - On June 10, 2014, Treasury issued a proposed rule to solicit public comment on proposed amendments to Treasury's rules for reporting large positions in certain Treasury securities (79 FR 33145).
 The comment period closed on August 9, 2014.
 View comment letters.